The harmful effects of social judgment against singles

 But experts still expect these cultural shifts to continue to evolve singles judgment.
 DePaulo calls this process “the power of numbers.”
 According to her, “almost every time the Census Bureau [dos Estados Unidos] publishes its latest statistics, the findings indicate a greater number and proportion of single people”.

-“When a large portion of the population is unmarried — in the United States, close to half — it becomes harder to insist that there is something wrong with all of them,” she concludes.
+“When a large portion of the population is not married — in the United States, close to half — it becomes harder to insist that there is something wrong with all of them,” she concludes.

 – This text was originally published here